-The scheme has also introduced new CCTV cameras and electronic information signs and signals on gantries, which will show the variable mandatory speed limits and manage traffic flow and incidents.
+As part of the smart motorway upgrade, the scheme has introduced new CCTV cameras and electronic information signs and signals on gantries, which show the variable mandatory speed limits and manage traffic flow and incidents.
+The scheme will also improve journeys through the capacity we have added, reducing congestion and making journeys more reliable on this vital route.

 Overnight closures will continue to be required while we complete the remaining works.
 Here is a full list of diversion routes: